Trump, Trumpism, and Trumpist

 A free government cannot be legislated.
 It can’t be awarded to a society after it and its allies win a war.
 Laws only work if someone makes them work.
 This requires respect for the values of a free society.

 A decade ago, one of the arguments for sociocracy was that it was value-free, “an empty tool.”
 It could be used with any political philosophy, by any business venture, or in any society no matter its religious tradition.
 Sociocracy didn’t bring with it a bias toward any ideology.
 It wasn’t Christian or Marxist or Free Trade.
 What this value-free argument neglected to notice is that sociocracy stems from deep fundamental values that are not shared by all societies: freedom and equality.* That all people are to be respected as being of equal value and have the freedom to control their own lives.
-That’s why the great feedback loops that permeate sociocratic organizations ensure that any person can correct the wheel by raising an objection to a decision that doesn’t adhere to these values.
+That’s why the great feedback loops that permeate sociocratic The Delibrative Democracy Consortium (DDC)u is an alliance o...
+More ensure that any person can correct the wheel by raising an objection to a decision that doesn’t adhere to these values.

 A government is nothing without the governed.
 Each part in a system has to have a role, or it isn’t a part of the system.
 Without the support of citizens, a free government will move toward entropy and ultimate dissolution.
-In entropy where there is no self-organization; the lack of a dictator becomes a liability.
+In entropy where there is no Self-organization, sometimes called spontaneous order, is a ...
+More; the lack of a dictator becomes a liability.

 Effective Objections and Consent